Astig-1982/Solid-Properties-Project/README.md

 * [Tablet](https://github.com/Astig-1982/Solid-Properties-Project/blob/master/wireframes/wireframes_tablet.pdf)
 * [Mobile](https://github.com/Astig-1982/Solid-Properties-Project/blob/master/wireframes/wireframes_mobile.pdf)

 **NOTE**: Parts of the wireframes differ from the website as during the development process I've reimagined the design and logic on certain pages in order to improve the overall UX.
 New elements have been introduced, while some of secondary importance have been discarted, mostly due to time constraints.
-For instance, the profile page is complely different from the original wirreframe as I thought that emphasizing on the list of properties rather than on the user's details is more important, considering the personalised shopping experience revolves around them.
-Nevertheless, the wireframes played a crucial role in the development process and served as excelent guidlines throught.
+For instance, the **PROFILE** page is completely different from the original wireframe as I thought that emphasizing on the list of properties rather than on the user's details is more important, considering the personalised shopping experience revolves around them.
+Nevertheless, the wireframes played a crucial role in the development process and served as excelent guidlines throughout.

 [**Back to Top**](#table-of-contents)